With temperatures rising here are some tips on how you can say healthy in the heat:

 Child Health Information Service (CHIS) - Tel: 0300 3039997 / Email: firstname.lastname@example.org / www.provide.org.uk

-A good idea is to stock up on winter essentials, which are available from the Surgery dispensary:
+A good idea is to stock up on first aid essentials, which are available from the Surgery dispensary:

 - pain relief (paracetamol)